mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	...
 	Signed transaction written to file 'FEDCBA[0.1].sigtx'

-Note that the signed transaction file has a new extension, '.sigtx'.
+Note that the signed transaction file has a new extension, `.sigtx`.

 #### <a name='a_st'>Send a transaction (online computer)</a>

 Now you’re ready for the final step: broadcasting the transaction to the network.
-Start bitcoind if it's not already running, and make sure your blockchain is fully synced.
+Start bitcoind if it’s not already running, and make sure your blockchain is fully synced.
 Then copy the signed transaction file to your online computer and issue the command: